canalplus/rx-player/src/README.md

   - `manifest` (_./manifest_): Defines a `Manifest` structure and its properties, a central structure of the player describing a content.

+  - `mse` (_./mse_): Abstraction over Media Source Extensions API, which are the browser API allowing to buffer media.

+  - `multithread` (_./multithread_): Global code specific to the multithreaded "flavor" of the RxPlayer, that is a specific RxPlayer class which may run its main logic in a WebWorker to improve performance.

   - `parsers` (_./parsers_): Various parsers for several formats